SatbirTanda/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 file.persistent = true
 ```

-!!! note
+!!!
+NOTE
-Be aware that persistance will not work if space on the head unit is limited. `SDLFileManager` will always handle uploading images if they are non-existant.
+Be aware that persistance will not work if space on the head unit is limited. `SDLFileManager` will always handle uploading images if they are non-existent.
 !!!

 ### Overwrite Stored Files